fairxio/go/README.md

 # Applications

+**Note:  Nearly everything in this repository should be considered "pre-alpha" at this time**

 ## Building the `fairx` executable

 The `fairx` executable from this monorepo is following the [commander pattern](https://github.com/spf13/viper) for golang apps.